 To take a field out of use, uncheck the In Use check box on the Data Fields Edit page.

 The include in list setting indicates whether the field should appear as a column on the list page by default.

 Note: the setting above is only to provide a default setting to all users on the instance.
-The user can set their own list preferences by clicking on the Show / Hide list columns icon.
+The user can set their own list preferences by clicking on the Settings icon.

 The sort order defines the order in which the fields appear within the entity.
 The sort order can be specified manually from this field, or by using the Fields Sort Order icon.